A version of this article originally appeared on GEF:IWlearn.

 Such a holistic approach to fisheries management – i.e. improving implementation of fishery closure zones while also creating alternative employment opportunities for fishers – can help create a PECCA MCA that is sustainable and profitable for local communities in the long-term.

-The project will not only help Tanzania achieve its targets under Sustainable Development Goal (SDG) 14, “Life Under Water”, in which it committed to protecting marine and coastal ecosystems, but also help it achieve SDG Goal 2 on Zero Hunger and Goal 8 on Employment.
+The project is not only helping Tanzania achieve its targets under Sustainable Development Goal (SDG) 14, “Life Under Water”, in which it committed to protecting marine and coastal ecosystems, but also help it achieve SDG Goal 2 on Zero Hunger and Goal 8 on Employment.

 The initiative is co-funded by the Global Environment Facility through the Western Indian Ocean Large Marine Ecosystems Strategic Action Programme Policy Harmonization and Institutional Reforms (SAPPHIRE) Project, executed by the Nairobi Convention.
 The project promotes policy and institutional reform to help improve the management of the Western Indian Ocean.
 The demonstration project is further supported by the Partnership Project for Marine and Coastal Governance and Fisheries Management for Sustainable Blue Growth in the Western Indian Ocean, led jointly by the Food and Agriculture Organization and the Nairobi Convention.